 1. Why Eastern Russia?

 - Eastern Russia (the Far East and Siberia) consists of a mind-blowing wilderness.
 Our #1 and #2 regions were the coast south of Vladivostok and the east shore of Lake Baikal.

-- It is super easy to leave the asphalt and hit narrow, unpaved country roads.
+- It is easy to leave the asphalt and hit narrow, unpaved country roads.
 Do note that it’s hard to make loops; many roads are dead-ends.

-- The combination of the wide landscapes with interesting sights to visit in cities, in particular the downtown areas of Vladivostok, Khabarovsk, and Irkutsk, and countryside (e.g. temples in the Republic of Buryatia).
+- The combination of the wild landscapes with interesting sights to visit in cities, in particular the downtown areas of Vladivostok, Khabarovsk, and Irkutsk, and countryside (e.g. temples in the Republic of Buryatia).